omshankar1/casper-blogging-template/site/content/post/enhanced_networking.md

 <img class="special-img-class" src="/images/enhanced_networking/t2-t3-enasupport.jpg" />

-Now, lets start the test with running 2 t3.nano instances and comparing the network speed using iperf3.
+Now, lets start the test running 2 t3.nano instances and comparing the network speed using iperf3.
 The test results are depicted below in the screenshot
 <img class="special-img-class" src="/images/enhanced_networking/t3-nano-iperf3.jpg" />

 Running the test with 2 t2.nano instances results in far lower network throughput, by about a magnitude less.